illispi/homeSite/src/data/blog-posts/seinttrack.md

 Link to project demo: [SeinTrack](https://demoseintrack.delvis.org/)

-Point of the project SeinTrack is that you can set how many hours you want to work on whatever project you have, and try to be consistent with it by setting target hours for a day and logging them in them into the app and build a streak.
-Its intended to be self-hosted behind auth proxy.
+The purpose of SeinTrack is to help you allocate a set number of hours to work on your projects consistently.
+You can define daily target hours, log them in the app, and build a streak to stay on track.
+The app is designed to be self-hosted behind an authentication proxy.

-It is built as a submission for Solid hack 2024 and voting is ongoing right now.
+SeinTrack was developed as a submission for Solid Hack 2024, and voting is currently ongoing.

-## Features
+Features

-One of the nice things I implemented with this project is closing menus with back navigate gesture on mobile.
-Usually web sites don't handle this and you have to close menus by clicking X or away from menu area.
-Doing back gesture just takes you you to previous page typically.
-Enabling back gesture just makes it feel more like a native app.
-My implementation is done with just simple search params like this:
+One feature I’m particularly proud of is enabling menu closure using the back navigation gesture on mobile devices.
+Most websites don’t handle this; instead, users are required to close menus by clicking an "X" or tapping outside the menu.
+Typically, a back gesture just navigates to the previous page.
+By implementing this feature, I made the app feel more like a native mobile application.

+The implementation is straightforward and relies on search parameters, as shown below:

 ```js
 const BackNav: ParentComponent<{ setOpen: Setter<boolean>; open: boolean }> = (